hugoferreira/hugoferreira.github.com/_posts/2013-02-26-epistemology-of-patterns.markdown

 categories: software
 ---

-The opening of third book on *Pattern Languages of Program Design* starts with the following sentence: "*What’s new here is that there’s nothing new here*".
+The opening of third book on *Pattern Languages of Program Design* starts with the following sentence:

+ > What’s new here is that there’s nothing new here.

 This single assertion seems to characterize the epistemological nature of patterns, in what concerns its methodology and goals; patterns result from the observation, analysis and formalization of empirical knowledge in search for stronger invariants, allowing rational design choices and uncovering newer abstractions.
 A pattern should not report on surface properties but rather capture *hidden structure* at a *suitably general level*.
 A comprehensive discussion on the epistemology of patterns and pattern languages can be found in a recent work by Kohls and Panke: